Chart Color Schemes

 Educational outcomes in Belgian Gardens - Pallarenda fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational attainment in Belgian Gardens - Pallarenda shows significant superiority over broader benchmarks.
-36.2% of residents aged 15+ hold university qualifications, compared to 20.1% in the SA4 region and 20.6% in the Rest of Qld.
-Bachelor degrees are most prevalent at 23.5%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.3%).
-Vocational credentials are also prominent, with 31.9% of residents aged 15+ holding such qualifications - advanced diplomas at 10.1% and certificates at 21.8%.
+Belgian Gardens - Pallarenda has a higher proportion of residents with university qualifications than the broader SA4 region and Queensland overall.
+Specifically, 36.2% of residents aged 15+ hold such qualifications, compared to 20.1% in the SA4 region and 20.6% in the rest of Queensland.
+This educational advantage is driven by a high number of residents with bachelor degrees (23.5%), postgraduate qualifications (9.4%), and graduate diplomas (3.3%).
+Vocational credentials are also prominent, with 31.9% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (21.8%).

 Frequently Asked Questions - Education